osuosl/cs312/source/slides/13_ansible.rst

 ``ansible-playbook``
   Tool to run Ansible Playbooks
 ``ansible-pull``
-  Tool to pull remote Ansible configurations and run the playbooks ``ansible-doc``
+  Tool to pull remote Ansible configurations and run the playbooks locally ``ansible-doc``
   Tool to show documentation on Ansible modules ``ansible-galaxy``